-The Principal or the Child Safety Officer will ensure that:
+The staff member involved in the initial disclosure will ensure that:

-- detailed notes of the incident, disclosure, allegation or suspicion are taken Responding to Suspected Child Abuse: Template or the Responding to Student Sexual Offending: template] including, where possible, by the staff member or volunteer who reported the incident, disclosure, or suspicion to them - detailed notes are taken of any immediate or ongoing action taken by the school to respond to the incident, disclosure, allegation or suspicion - all notes and other records relating to the incident, disclosure, allegation or suspicion, including the school's immediate and ongoing actions, are stored securely in a locked office filing cabinet.
+• detailed notes of the incident, disclosure, allegation or suspicion are taken using the Responding to Suspected Child Abuse: Template or the Responding to Student Sexual Offending: template.

+- detailed notes are taken of any immediate or ongoing action taken by the school to respond to the incident, disclosure, allegation or suspicion. - all notes and other records relating to the incident, disclosure, allegation or suspicion, including the schools immediate and ongoing actions, are stored securely in the bottom drawer of the locked filing cabinet, housed in the Learning Specialist office.

-For school visitors and school community members
+5. For school visitors and school community members